Jenica-A/Geologic_facies_classification/README.md

 In this project, I attempt to produce a logistic regression classification model that can predict a rock's facies type, based on the XRF data alone.
 My specific research question is: *Based on XRF data alone, how well can a logistic regression model predict a facies lable?*

+As with other AI tools, augementing the work of a human is the powerful outcome desired.
+I argue, if done reliably, responsibly, successfully, the automation of facies description could produce more objective rock description data on a quicker timeline than having a geologist start from scratch, describing the rock by hand.
+Gound-truthing and human oversight is necessary, but would be a simpler, more streamlined, perhaps more reliable way to produce more consistent results and build more reliable models.